Health agreement Switzerland-EU

 The agreement focuses on health security.
 Other aspects of health policy, such as tobacco or patients' rights in cross-border healthcare, do not fall within the scope of the agreement.

 The institutional elements will apply by analogy in the health agreement, although it is not an internal market agreement.
 This is intended to ensure the proper functioning of the agreement and smooth cooperation.
+Its implementation does not necessitate any modification of the law in the area of health.

 Protocol for participation in the EU Health Programme (currently «EU4Health»)